-The principal will ensure that the following school staff are appropriately trained in anaphylaxis management:
+The Principal will ensure that the following school staff are appropriately trained in anaphylaxis management:

-- School staff who conduct classes attended by students who are at risk of anaphylaxis - A member of the ES staff will undertake the on-line Anaphylaxis training, based on the risk assessment.
-Staff who are required to undertake training must have completed: - an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years.
+- School staff who conduct classes attended by students who are at risk of anaphylaxis - School staff who conduct specialist classes, admin staff, first aiders and any other member of school staff as required by the Principal based on a risk assessment.

+Staff who are required to undertake training must have completed:

+- an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years.